epysqyli/anchors-web/README.md

-# anchors-web
+# Anchors::web

-A web Nostr client aimed at creating a network of explorable connections among ideas
+The web version of the anchors client aimed at creating an explorable network of connected ideas on Nostr.